nitrogen-lang/nitrogen/docs/language/functions.md

 ## Parameters

 Functions can be called with parameters.
-A funciton must be called with at least the same number of parameters as its declaration.
+A function must be called with at least the same number of parameters as its declaration.
 Functions can be called with more parameters, but they won't assigned to individual identifiers.